Short Sale and Short Seller Rules – Regulation SHO Lawyers

-When a manipulated stock’s price declines, it has become common practice for penny stock issuers and their disciples to scream foul play and claim their company is the victim of a stock basher-naked short sellers on investors hub and other message boards, working with nefarious clearing firms to send their stock price to the triple-zero graveyard.
-These same issuers also complain vociferously about the purported “agenda” of the United States Securities and Exchange Commission (“SEC”) and Depository Trust Company (“DTC”) to wipe out penny stocks altogether by turning a blind eye to illegal short sale activities.
+When a manipulated stock’s price declines, it has become common practice for penny stock issuers and their disciples to scream foul play and claim their company is the victim of a naked short seller working with nefarious clearing firms to send their stock price downward.
+These same issuers also complain vociferously about the Securities and Exchange Commission (“SEC”) failure to pursue illegal short sale activities.

-It has become common practice for issuers and some Stock Bangers, also known as stock promoters or touts, to point to the Threshold Security List–the “Reg SHO List”–as evidence of illegal short sale activity that supposedly explains their declining stock prices.
-The internet is flooded with misinformation about what the Threshold List reveals about a security.
+It has become common practice for issuers and some stock promoters or stock touts hired to increase an issuer’s stock price, to point to the Threshold Security List as evidence of illegal short sale activity that supposedly explains their declining stock prices.
+The internet is flooded with misinformation about what the Threshold Security List reveals about a security.

-This makes it difficult for many investors to differentiate between legitimate short selling and unlawful manipulative short selling, and often causes investors to believe a stock’s price has dropped because of short selling rather than because of selling by insiders or the Stock Bangers themselves.
+This makes it difficult for many investors to differentiate between legitimate short selling and unlawful manipulative short selling, and often causes investors to believe a stock’s price has dropped because of short selling rather than because of selling by insiders or the issuer itself.

 The Creation of the Threshold List

 A “failure to deliver” is the outcome of a transaction where one of the parties in the transaction fails to meet his respective obligations.
 When failure to deliver occurs, either the party with the long position does not have enough money to pay for the transaction, or the party in the short position does not own the underlying assets that are to be delivered.